PROG7311-VCDN-2024/CurencyCrunchActivity/Guides/Code.md

 # Code Steps

+1. Create an ASP.NET Core Web API application
-1. Create our model, you can use the endpoints to Use a JSON to C# converter and view the variables.
+2. Create our model, you can use the endpoints to Use a JSON to C# converter and view the variables.
 Or review the code snippet from rapidAPI
-2. Discover that  from, to and quantity is needed.
+3. Discover that  from, to and quantity is needed.
-3. Create your model
+4. Create your model
-4. Next step to establish the connection by building the client service.
+5. Next step to establish the connection by building the client service.
-5. In Program.cs add the following (**replacing the Key and Host with your**)
+6. In Program.cs add the following (**replacing the Key and Host with your**)
 ```
 builder.Services.AddHttpClient("CurrencyConverter", client =>
 {